bendtherules/bendtherules.github.com/posts/variable-resolution-within-functions.md

 If `[[ThisMode]]` is lexical, set `[[ThisBindingStatus]]` to 'lexical' and no need of setting `[[ThisValue]]`.
 If `[[ThisMode]]` is non-lexical, set `[[ThisBindingStatus]]` to 'initialized' and set `[[ThisValue]]` to the actual `this` that the function was called with.

-In summary, the function scope has 2 properties which say - if it has a `this` value or n
+In summary, the function scope has 2 properties which say - whether the scope has a `this` value or not and if it has, then what is the value.
+Arrow functions will not have any `this` value, but normal functions will.

 This FunctionEnvironment also has 2 helper methods -
 1. `HasThisBinding()` - Returns false if `[[ThisBindingStatus]]` is 'lexical'.
 Else, returns true.